blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 	- The School of Vishnu
 	- The School of Shiva
 	- The School of Shakthi
-	- The School of Inspiration
+	- The School of Remembrance

 - Sanskrit Books of Knowledge) / Nigamas (Revelation / What was sought)
 	- Sections